swax/NAISYS/docs/005-multi-machine-redux.md

 6. **Cost tracking: hub-pushed** - No separate spend-check call.
 Hub monitors costs from `cost.write` batches and pushes `agent.pause` / `agent.resume` when limits change.

-7. **Runners table replaces hosts** - Hub has a `runners` table (pre-registered name/key pairs) and a `user_runners` table (which agents can run on which runners).
-Runner authenticates with name + key.
+7. **Runners table replaces hosts** - Hub has a `runners` table (self-registered on first connection) and a `user_runners` table (which agents can run on which runners).
+Both hub and runner have `HUB_ACCESS_KEY` in `.env`; if they match, the connection is accepted.
 The old `hosts` table is replaced; `hosts` may still exist for hub identity in hub-to-hub federation.
 A runner is a naisys process instance - typically one per machine, but multiple on the same machine is supported.

 8. **Hub routes agent starts** - In hub mode, `ns-agent start` sends a request to the hub.
 Hub looks up `user_runners`, picks the first available connected runner for that user, and pushes `agent.start` to it.
 In local mode, `ns-agent start` just starts the agent directly in-process.